 Tax benefits might be available if you're saving for or paying education costs for:

 However, most benefits apply only to higher education.
-Also, you usually can't claim more than 1 benefit for the same qualifying education expense.
+Also, you usually can't claim more than one benefit for the same qualifying education expense.

-Two education credits available can reduce the tax you owe dollar for dollar.
+Education credits -- Two education credits available can reduce the tax you owe dollar for dollar:

-You also might be able to claim 9 other education-related tax benefits.
+Education benefits -- You also might be able to claim nine other education-related tax benefits:

-Student loan cancellation -- If you're responsible for making loan payments and the loan is canceled, you usually must include the amount forgiven in your gross income for tax purposes.
-However, if your student loan is canceled, you might not have to include the amount in income if you fulfill certain requirements.
+- Student loan cancellation -- If you're responsible for making loan payments and the loan is canceled, you usually must include the amount forgiven in your gross income.
+However, if your student loan is canceled, you might not have to include the amount in income if you meet certain requirements.

-Student loan repayment assistance -- Loan repayment programs provide student loan repayment assistance to participants if those participants provide certain services.
-These are usually primary health services in areas where shortages of these services exist.
+- Student loan repayment assistance -- Loan-repayment programs provide student loan repayment assistance to participants.
+To qualify, the participants must provide certain services.
+These are usually primary health services in areas that are short of these services.

-IRAs -- You might be able to withdraw from your IRA before you reach age 59 1/2 for education.
+- IRAs -- You might be able to withdraw from your IRA penalty-free before age 59 1/2 for education.
 To do so, you must pay qualified education expenses for any of these:

 To learn more, see the Individual Retirement Accounts (IRAs) tax tip.

-Deduction for work-related education --You might be able to deduct expenses for to work-related courses if both of these are true:
+- Deduction for work-related education --You might be able to deduct expenses for work-related courses if both of these are true:

-To learn more, see IRS Publication 970: Tax Benefits for Education.
+To learn more, see Publication 970: Tax Benefits for Education at www.irs.gov.